Gigaspaces/xap-docs/site/content/xap/12.3/dev-java/local-view.markdown

 {{%/info%}}

-## The Local View Monitor Interface
+## Local View Monitor Interface

-Through the `LocalViewMonitor` interface, XAP enables you to perform:
+You can do the following using the `LocalViewMonitor` interface:

-- Reading the current connection state of the local view
+- Read the current connection state of the local view.
-- Adding and removing listeners to connection state change
+- Add and remove connection state listeners.

 ### Reading the Connection State

-The code snippet below demonstrates how to get the local view connection state:
+The code snippet below demonstrates how to use the Local View Monitor to read the local view connection state:

 ```java
 // Initialize remote space configurer: